86Reaperr/Lead-discovery-system/README.md

 ## Overview

 This project collects company information from Clutch.co, extracts business details, and identifies technology-focused companies.
-It applies ICOP-based qualification rules and uses Anthropic Claude to verify and classify each company, producing structured outputs for further analysis.
+It applies ICP-based qualification rules and uses Anthropic Claude to verify and classify each company, producing structured outputs for further analysis.

 ## Features